benedictsaunders/RAGStream/README.md

 I have avoided using LLMs to write the code in this repository.

+### Yet another RAG pipeline???

+Well, this is designed with a specific project in mind (watch this space!) using a local LLM, which adds a further challenge of resource constraints.
+And also YARG isn't a particularly nice-sounding project name.

 ## Progress
 - [x] Paper querying
 - [x] Sorting, summary, and download